doctrine/orm/docs/en/reference/annotations-reference.rst

 @ManyToMany
 ~~~~~~~~~~~~~~

-Defines an instance variable holds a many-to-many relationship
+Defines that the annotated instance variable holds a many-to-many relationship
 between two entities. :ref:`@JoinTable <annref_jointable>` is an
 additional, optional annotation that has reasonable default
 configuration values using the table and names of the two related